BioinformaticsSTU/TGStools/README.md

 TGStools has been developed in Python 3.5.
 It is strongly recommended to install TGStools in conda environment.

 It is simple to install TGStools.
-By running setup.sh, depedency will be installed automatically.
+By running setup.sh, depedency(PLEK, CNCI, libsvm, matplotlib, matplotlib_venn, pandas and gseapy) will be installed automatically.
 ```
 ./setup.sh
 ```